 It is natural for many victims to be ambivalent and uncertain regarding what they should do.

-If there is to be relationship reconciliation, the victim has to make a decision to try to rebuild The relationship.
+If there is to be relationship reconciliation, the victim has to decide to try to rebuild the relationship.

 The Takeaway: Infidelity recovery and relationship reconciliation require the participation and effort of both parties.

 2. Reaction.
 Willingness to take responsibility for one’s reaction or just blame the cheating partner?

 Yes, the ‘victim’ is a victim.
 However, in addition to being the victim, the person injured by their straying partner must take a reasonable position and acknowledge that his or her reaction to the hated event — the cheating — influences the current relationship dynamics and what will happen in the future.

 In other words, some reactions to infidelity are reasonable and constructive, and some are not.

 Knowing how to recover from a cheating spouse or partner it’s not easy and mistakes will be made.
 Nevertheless, the victim needs to acknowledge that he or she can choose to some extent what his or her reactions will be.
 Without this, there can be a reaction of never-ending anger, blaming, and additional bad behavior, which will certainly doom the relationship to failure — two wrongs don’t make a right!